winesapOS/winesapOS/README.md

 ### Wi-Fi or Bluetooth Not Working

-If Wi-Fi or Bluetooth is not showing up or connecting, try the following workarounds:
+**Challenge: If Wi-Fi or Bluetooth is not working and Windows is installed, it could be from fast startup being enabled and/or Windows Hibernating.**

+**Solutions:**

+- Disable fast startup as this causes issues with hardware support in Linux.
+    - Long-term solution:
+        - Control Panel > Hardware and Sound > Power Options > Change what the power buttons do > Change settings that are currently unavailable > (uncheck "Turn on fast startup (recommended)") > Save changes
+    - Short-term solution:
          -  Fully shutdown Windows by holding the "SHIFT" key while selecting "Shut down", selecting to "Reboot", or by running the command ``shutdown /s /f /t 0``.
--  In the BIOS, set the winesapOS storage device to be the first boot device.
+- Do not Hibernate in Windows.

 ### Available Storage Space is Incorrect